Silver Spring Wrongful Death Lawyers

 That is why hiring an experienced attorney can be so important.
-An attorney can take on the legal process on your behalf, so you do not need to concern yourself with legal paperwork, filing deadlines, demand letters and the many other details of the legal process.
+An attorney can take on the legal process on your behalf, so you do not need to concern yourself with legal paperwork, filing deadlines, demand letters, and the many other details of the legal process.
 Research has shown hiring an experienced attorney often results in a larger recovery compared to doing it on your own.

-However, your choice of attorney is crucial.
+However, your choice of an attorney is crucial.
 You need an experienced legal advocate who has gone through the legal process many times and been successful.
 That way you can rest assured your case is in good hands.

-The attorneys at Goldberg Finnegan have decades of combined experienced and have obtained millions in compensation in a variety of personal injury cases.
+The attorneys at Goldberg Finnegan have decades of combined experience and have obtained millions in compensation in a variety of personal injury cases.
 Partner Kevin Goldberg has received the AV Preeminent Rating from Martindale Hubbell.
 This peer rating is reserved for attorneys who have shown the highest level of professional excellence.

 What is a Wrongful Death?

-State law says a wrongful death is one caused by neglect, default or a felonious act that would have allowed the deceased to file a claim if he or she had survived.
-These legal actions are filed by relatives of the deceased, who are seeking compensation for harm they suffered because of the death.
+State law says a wrongful death is one caused by neglect, default, or a felonious act that would have allowed the deceased to file a claim if he or she had survived.
+These legal actions are filed by relatives of the deceased, who are seeking compensation for the harm they suffered because of the death.

 Wrongful death can result from many situations: